openalea/lpy/doc/user/turtleBasic.rst

 	# It can take one argument which is the radius of the circle.

 	Axiom: @B(1)	# Draws a box at the Turtle's position.
-	# It can take two argument which are the length of the edges and the topradius.
+	# It can take two arguments which are the length of the edges and the topradius.

 	Axiom: @b(1)	# Draws a quad at the Turtle's position.
-	# It can take two argument which are the length of the edges and the topradius.
+	# It can take two arguments which are the length of the edges and the topradius.

 +----------------------------------+----------------------------------+
 | .. image:: ../_images/sphere.png | .. image:: ../_images/circle.png |